A VPN kill switch is a feature built into some VPN apps that cuts off your internet if the connection to the VPN server drops.

 Most quality VPN providers offer kill switches on at least some of their apps.
-Kill switches are more common on desktop than on mobile.
+Kill switches are more common on desktops than on mobile.
 Here’s a breakdown of some of the top VPNs and their support for kill switches on major operating systems:

 Note that newer versions of Android have a built-in kill switch feature that you can enable in the operating system’s settings.
 Some VPNs, such as NordVPN, advise users to employ Android’s built-in kill switch instead of putting one in their apps.

 - Your internet connection temporarily fails or is disrupted, perhaps due to a poor signal

 - You change connection interfaces, such as from wi-fi to mobile data or from LAN to wi-fi